Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 # Databricks Theorie for Data Engineer Associate.

 The theory consists of both theoretical concepts and the corresponding code.
+Both will be ask in the Exam.

 ## Data Lakehouse